-As of September 2017, Parkinson Canada and its regional partners are proud to support 19 new grant, fellowship and student awards.
+As of September 2019, Parkinson Canada and its partners are proud to support 30 new grants, fellowships, and student awards.

 Financial support from individuals, corporations and foundations makes the Parkinson Canada Research Program possible.
 Funding for the Parkinson Canada Research Program is provided by Parkinson Canada, our regional partners and our research partners across the country.